US‑Canada talks collapse over digital services tax

 Share this News

-Washington D.C., June 28, 2025 — The already strained US‑Canada trade relations took a sharp downturn as President Donald Trump abruptly ended trade talks with Canada.
-The move came in direct response to Canada’s new Digital Services Tax (DST), which the U.S. claims unfairly targets American tech giants.
+Washington D.C., June 28, 2025 — Tensions rose as President Donald Trump abruptly ended trade talks with Canada.
+The decision followed Canada’s new Digital Services Tax (DST), which targets American tech giants unfairly, according to the U.S. US‑Canada talks collapse over digital services tax

-In a post on Truth Social, Trump called Canada a “very difficult country to trade with” and accused it of “discriminatory taxation practices” against companies like Google, Amazon, Meta, Apple, and Microsoft.
+On Truth Social, Trump called Canada a “very difficult country to trade with”.
+He accused it of “discriminatory taxation practices” against companies like Google, Amazon, Meta, Apple, and Microsoft.

 “Based on this egregious Tax, we are hereby terminating ALL discussions on Trade with Canada, effective immediately,” Trump declared.